macs3-project/MACS/README.md

    offset is expressed as a 0-based offset from the high-quality (5') end of the read.

+###### ELAND
+If the format is ELAND, the file must be ELAND result output file, each line MUST represents only ONE tag, with fields of:

+1. Sequence name (derived from file name and line number if format is not Fasta)
+2. Sequence
+3. Type of match:

+ * NM: no match found.
+ * QC: no matching done: QC failure (too many Ns basically).
+ * RM: no matching done: repeat masked (may be seen if repeatFile.txt was specified).
+ * U0: Best match found was a unique exact match.
+ * U1: Best match found was a unique 1-error match.
+ * U2: Best match found was a unique 2-error match.
+ * R0: Multiple exact matches found.
+ * R1: Multiple 1-error matches found, no exact matches.
+ * R2: Multiple 2-error matches found, no exact or 1-error matches.

+4. Number of exact matches found.
+5. Number of 1-error matches found.
+6. Number of 2-error matches found.
+   Rest of fields are only seen if a unique best match was found (i.e. the match code in field 3 begins with "U").
+7. Genome file in which match was found.
+8. Position of match (bases in file are numbered starting at 1).
+9. Direction of match (F=forward strand, R=reverse).
+10. How N characters in read were interpreted: ("."=not applicable, "D"=deletion, "I"=insertion).
+Rest of fields are only seen in the case of a unique inexact match (i.e. the match code was U1 or U2).
+11. Position and type of first substitution error (e.g. 12A: base 12
+    was A, not whatever is was in read).
+12. Position and type of first substitution error, as above.

+###### ELANDMULTI

+If the format is ELANDMULTI, the file must be ELAND output file from multiple-match mode, each line MUST represents only ONE tag, with fields of:

+1. Sequence name
+2. Sequence
+3. Either NM, QC, RM (as described above) or the following:
+4. x:y:z where x, y, and z are the number of exact, single-error, and 2-error matches found
+5. Blank, if no matches found or if too many matches found, or the following:
+   `BAC_plus_vector.fa:163022R1,170128F2,E_coli.fa:3909847R1 This says
+   there are two matches to BAC_plus_vector.fa: one in the reverse direction starting at position 160322 with one error, one in the forward direction starting at position 170128 with two errors.
+There is also a single-error match to E_coli.fa.`

 Notes:

 1) For BED format, the 6th column of strand information is required by